Bed Smart 101

 Mattress terminology shouldn’t be complex.
 Our glossary guide simplifies the jargon to help you make confident choices and get better sleep.

-Ever felt lost in the maze of mattress terminology while looking for that perfect sleep partner?
+Ever felt lost in the maze of mattress terminology while looking for that perfect sleep system?
 You’re not alone.

-From bed lingo like “Dunlop Latex” to “Euro Top,” it’s easy to get overwhelmed.
+From bed lingo like “Talalay Latex” to “Euro Top,” it’s easy to get overwhelmed.
 But here’s the silver lining: mastering these terms will make buying a new mattress easier!

 Ready to become a sleep expert?
 This mattress glossary paves the way for dreamy nights ahead.
 Dive in, and let’s demystify mattress lingo!